iwat/vibecert/README.md

 # vibecert

-Vibe Coding meets Certificate Management 💥🔐
+Vibe Coding meets Certificate Management 💥🔐💥

+How bad can this be? 🤔

 ## Usage